jona799t/python-hotbit/readme.md

 As some of you might now, Hotbit has closed down.
 Do to this I will be archiving this project.
 You can read more here: https://hotbit.zendesk.com/hc/en-us/articles/14750194236823

 Please notice I am not involved with Hotbit and has never worked for them.
 I cannot do anything about their decision.

+This repo will remain up, in case anyone finds it interesting.

 # Installation
 ```